sumanlucifer/Adani_Projects_Repo/README.md

     * Page 2 - Details of the packing list

 ### Note
-_The Field level details are not taken from wireframes and not taken into serious condsideration during the development.
+_The Field level details are not taken from wireframes and not taken into strict condsideration during the development.
 But based on the review if there is a need we can modify them accordingly_> .